Jackie Flowers: Arizona Wranglers

-Chicago Blitz (USFL)
+Chicago Blitz

 In 1984, he played for the Chicago Blitz with head coach Marv Levy.
 On March 19, he was traded to the Pittsburgh Maulers in exchange for a draft choice.

-Pittsburgh Maulers (USFL)
+Pittsburgh Maulers

 In 1984, Flowers was one of the league's best wide receivers with the Pittsburgh Maulers, leading the team with 46 catches for 881 yards and 8 touchdowns.
 The next year owner Edward J. DeBartolo, Sr. folded the team, after the USFL announced that they would be switching to a fall schedule in 1986.

-Orlando Renegades (USFL)
+Orlando Renegades

 In 1985, he signed with the Orlando Renegades for what would become the final season of USFL operations, registering 30 catches for 373 yards and 5 touchdowns.